hnryjmes/POODR/README.md

 * You can use UML sequence diagrams to illustrate class relationships

-* "The Bicycle class contains behaviour that is appropriate for both a peer and a parent of MountainBike."
+* "The Bicycle class contains behavior that is appropriate for both a peer and a parent of MountainBike."

 * Abstract classes and subclasses: abstract classes should not be instantiated, only subclassed